pombreda/lepl/doc-src/intro-2.rst

 DfaRegexp()
 -----------

-The ``DfaRegexp`` calls LEPL's own regular expression library.
+The `DfaRegexp() <api/redirect.html#lepl.regexp.matchers.DfaRegexp>`_ matcher calls LEPL's own regular expression library.
 It understands simple regular expressions and is not limited in the amount of data it can match.
 However, it does not support grouping, references, etc.

   >>> DfaRegexp('a*b').parse('aabbcc')
   ['aab']